-Borrower and Bank are parties to that certain Loan and Security Agreement dated as of March 5, 2010 (as amended from time to time, including, without limitation, by that certain First Modification to Loan and Security Agreement dated as of March 1, 2011, that certain Second Modification to Loan and Security Agreement, dated as of February 15, 2012, that certain Third Modification to Loan and Security Agreement, dated as of April 19, 2012, that certain Fourth Modification to Loan and Security Agreement, dated as of January 28, 2013, that certain Fifth Modification to Loan and Security Agreement dated as of January 31, 2014, and that certain Sixth Modification to Loan and Security Agreement dated as of January 23, 2015, collectively, the "Agreement").
-The parties desire to amend the Agreement in accordance with the terms of this Modification.
+Bank and Borrower previously entered into a Loan and Security Agreement dated March 5, 2010, as amended by the following:

+the First Modification to Loan and Security Agreement dated March 1, 2011, the Second Modification to Loan and Security Agreement dated February 15, 2012, the Third Modification to Loan and Security Agreement dated April 19, 2012, the Fourth Modification to Loan and Security Agreement dated January 28, 2013, the Fifth Modification to Loan and Security Agreement dated January 31, 2014, the Sixth Modification to Loan and Security Agreement dated January 23, 2015, and the Seventh Modification to Loan and Security Agreement dated January 14, 2016, (collectively

+"Agreement").

-NOW, THEREFORE, for good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the parties agree as follows:
+NOW, THEREFORE, for good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the parties agree as set forth below.